Projects

 January 2, 2012

 Video: A simple line-following robot, using the Lego NXT color and light sensor and a simple pure proportional control algorithm that is calibrated automatically to the current light levels at program start-up.
 The robot spins once to find the lightest and darkest value and sets the set-point in the middle of the lightest and darkest value.
 It also calculates the "gain" before starting.
 Then it will follow the left part of the line.
 If a bend is too sharp, it can overshoot the line and spin around and may not regain the line -- or it may regain the line going in the other direction.
-I plan to fix this by adding an integral term to the control algorithm, with some integrator rate limiting logic, and also allow the wheels to turn backwards for really sharp turns in the line.
+I hope to improve on this in the future.

 December 31, 2011